 MMF (Multinational MRTT Fleet) Acquisition

-The MMF Programme will provide air-to-air refuelling, transport of passengers and cargo and medical evacuations (based on the Airbus A330-200).
+The MMF Programme will provide air-to-air refuelling, transport of passengers, cargo and medical evacuations (based on the Airbus A330-200).

 The Programme was initially launched in July 2016 by The Netherlands and Luxembourg.
-Germany and Norway joined the Programme in 2017 and Belgium followed in early 2018.
+Germany and Norway joined the Programme in 2017, Belgium in 2018 and Czech Republic in October 2019.
 This arrangement is open to other European Nations who have expressed their interest and additional aircraft are already considered as options in the current contract to accommodate the potential operational needs of further nations.

 The Airbus A330-200 is a new generation strategictanker/transport aircraft.
 The large 111 tonnes basic fuel capacity enables the aircraft to excel in air-to-air refuelling missions without the need for any additional fuel tanks within the passenger area.

 The aircraft is offered with a choice of proven air-to air refuelling systems.
 Thanks to its true widebody fuselage, it can also be used as a pure transport aircraft able to carry up to 267 troops, or a payload of up to 45 tonnes.
 It can also be easily converted into Medical Evacuation Configuration to accommodate up to 6 Intensive Care Units and 16 stretchers.